Explainer: Evaluation of Financial Assistance to Greece

 What is the objective of the evaluation?

-The evaluation aims to assess the financial assistance to Greece, against evaluation criteria such as relevance, effectiveness, and cooperation and coordination.
+The second evaluation aims to assess the financial assistance to Greece in terms of relevance, effectiveness, sustainability, efficiency and cooperation.

-The first report concluded that the Greek programmes would require further evaluation as the ESM Greek programme was still ongoing during the evaluation exercise.
+The first report concluded that the Greek programmes would require further evaluation as the ESM Greek programme was still ongoing at the time.
 This is a recommendation that the Board of Governors supported in its statement of 15 June 2017.
-In this sense, Governors committed to further enhancing the effectiveness and efficiency of the ESM, as well as the resilience of the euro area.
+In this sense, the Governors committed to further enhancing the effectiveness and efficiency of the ESM, as well as the resilience of the euro area.

-Following the end of the third programme for Greece on 20 August 2018, work on this evaluation exercise can now start.
+Following the end of the third programme for Greece on 20 August 2018, work on this evaluation exercise has started.

 To ensure credibility, evaluations require a high degree of independence.
 The Chairperson of ESM Board of Governors appointed Joaquín Almunia to evaluate the financial assistance to Greece.
 The responsibility for the main findings and recommendations lies with Mr. Almunia.